port-labs/port-docs/docs/software-catalog/blueprint/timer-properties.md

 }
 ```

-## Timer Properties deep dive
+## Timer properties deep dive

-Let's look at some examples of basic Timer Properties definitions to better understand how Timer Properties work:
+Let's look at some examples of basic timer properties definitions to better understand how timer properties work:

-In the following example, we create a Timer Property called locked, that will be expired in 2 hours:
+In the following example, we create a timer property called locked, that will expire in 2 hours:

 ```json showLineNumbers
   "identifier": "e_mtLQRs6sqQOaz7QP",